I Love Walking In France

 Where to eat in Le Puy-en-Velay

-Although I stay at Hôtel Regina each time I visit Le Puy-en-Velay and the hotel’s restaurant has an excellent reputation for fine food, I confess I have not yet eaten there.
-(I plan to rectify this on my next visit.)
-Usually, I find myself close to Place du Plot as dinner time approaches and choose from one of the many cafés lining the square.
-There are also several cafés close by in Rue Raphaël and many more along the main road.
-You’ll find a comprehensive list of restaurants here.
+As dinner time approaches, I usually find myself close to Place du Plot and choose from one of the many cafés lining the square.
+There are also several cafés close to the cathedral in Rue des Tables, Place des Tables, Rue Raphaël and many more along the main road.
+You’ll find a comprehensive list of restaurants on the Tourist Office website.

 There is also a full range of bakeries, supermarkets and speciality food stores in town where you can stock up on trail mix and nibbles to carry you through the next few days.